singh1114/best/_posts/2019-10-18-testing-in-spring-boot-java-with-junit-for-beginners.md

 Here is a post that will help you to understand the importance of writing tests?

-{% include linked_post.html url="writing-unit-tests-for-the-models" %}
+{% include linked_post.html url="how-to-write-testable-code-that-can-scale-with-examples" %}

 This post is in continuation of the last post we shared related to Spring boot in which we talked about writing Rest APIs in Spring Boot.